Montana-Media-Arts/441-web-tech-Spring2021-course/modules/week-7/_posts/2001-08-01-all-together.md

 #### Person walking

-To walk, the Person will need a walking method.
+To walk, the Person will need a walking function.

 ```js
 walk() {